 With many brands favouring modern synthetic fabrics like Cordura or Gore-Tex, it can be hard to understand the benefits of an age-old fabric like waxed canvas, so let’s take a look at its history, find out how it works, and discover how waterproof waxed canvas really is.

 Waxed Canvas is made water-resistant by the coating itself.
 The cloth is densely woven, then completely saturated with wax, which naturally repels water.
-Over time, some of this wax will wear off, and as such it must be reproofed regularly using our Trakke Wax.
+Over time, some of this wax will wear off, and as such it must be reproofed regularly using our Trakke wax.
 Typically, you’ll need to rewax the fabric on your bag every 8-12 months – just like oiling the chain on your bike.
 This process can be repeated indefinitely, ensuring many years of use.
 Check out our guide on how to properly rewax your bag.

 That’s why we prefer more traditional fabrics like waxed canvas that are designed to be maintained over much longer periods of time.